krispypancakes/cyber_analysis/README.md

 being adjusted.

 ## prerequisits
-install ollama `curl -fsSL https://ollama.com/install.sh | sh` and download model `ollama run mistral-nemo`
+install ollama `curl -fsSL https://ollama.com/install.sh | sh`

+and run / download model `ollama run mistral-nemo`... we can also run a smaller one depending on your machine.

 Create a virtual environment
 `python3 -m venv .venv`